aleshaleksey/fansys23/combat.md

 ---
 ## Surprise and Ambush

-As mentioned above, any combatants who are not aware of the other side, or that the other side is about to attack, starts the first round "surprised".
-This can happen if the enemy is either if the enemy is hidden, or the intention to attack is hidden.
+As mentioned above, any combatants who are not aware of the other side, or that the other side is about to attack, starts the first round ["surprised"](conditions-types.md#conditions-in-detail).
+This can happen if the enemy is either hidden, or the intention to attack is hidden.

 ### Intentionally Hidden Enemies